paralect/plato/README.md

 ## Principles and goals

 1. Container-centric infrastructure.
 User creates and manages containers and never physical or virtual machines.
-In terms of DigitalOcean it means that Plato creates and deletes droplets via [DigitalOcean API](https://developers.digitalocean.com/documentation).
+In terms of DigitalOcean, for example, it means that Plato creates and deletes droplets via [DigitalOcean API](https://developers.digitalocean.com/documentation).
 2. Container-centric development.
 Developer consumes databases and tools wrapped in containers.
 Instead of `apt-get install mongodb` developer should do `docker pull mongodb`.
+3. Managing storage is a distinct problem from managing compute.
+Should be a clear separation of how storage is provided from how it is consumed.
+On commodity hardware this implies usage of Network Filesystems, like GlusterFS, Ceph, Torus etc.
-3. Plato cluster is controlled via REST API by `plato` command and web UI.
+4. Plato cluster is controlled via REST API by `plato` command and web UI.
-4. Single command to deploy and provision fully functional Plato cluster.
+5. Single command to deploy and provision fully functional Plato cluster.
-5. One process per container.
+6. One process per container.

+## Things to watch out

+####**IaaS Providers**

+Ideally, we should support all major providers.

+1. **[DigitalOcean](https://www.digitalocean.com/)** is one of the most simple and affordable providers with clean price and [API](https://developers.digitalocean.com/documentation/).
+The only downside is a limited functionality, comparing with more mature IaaS platforms.
+Slowly, but they are progressing.
+At July 13, 2016 they released [Block Storage](https://www.digitalocean.com/company/blog/block-storage-more-space-to-scale/) that will try to compete with [EBS](https://aws.amazon.com/ebs/), [GPS](https://cloud.google.com/compute/docs/disks/) and similar.
+Not sure that DigitalOcean has everything that we need, but it worth to at least try it.
+2. [AWS](https://aws.amazon.com/), [Azure](https://azure.microsoft.com/en-us), [Google Cloud Platform](https://cloud.google.com) are the most mature platforms.
+Each platforms is considered a safe bet.
+3. **[OpenStack](https://www.openstack.org/)** is a platform for deploying and managing private or public IaaS clusters.
+Usually installed on bare-metal machines.

+####**Network Filesystem**

+1. **GlusterFS**.
+Production ready.
+Used by OpenShift platform.
+2. **CephFS**.
+Production ready starting from [April 21, 2016](http://thenewstack.io/converging-storage-cephfs-now-production-ready).
+3. **Torus**.
+Created and supported by the CoreOS team.
+Claims to be a "[cloud-native and modern distributed storage](https://coreos.com/blog/torus-distributed-storage-by-coreos.html)".
+Not ready for production, early days.

+####**Cluster Management**

+1. **Kubernetes.** Originates from Google, based on in-house cluster manager [Borg](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/43438.pdf).
+Kubernetes is considered production ready, and is available as cloud service: Google Container
+Engine.
+Also, Red Hat's OpenShift is based on this technology.
+Kubernates was designed from "container" point of view from the beginning.
+2. **Mesos.**
+3. **DC/OS.** At April 19, 2016 [DC/OS][2] project [was announced][1] as compilation of Mesos, Marathon and
+Mesosphere Datacenter Operating System.
+Among partners are such companies as Microsoft, Cisco, Confluent, HP, Citrix, Autodesk etc.
+4. **Docker Swarm**.

 ## Plan ideas